magento/knowledge-base/docs/guides/metadata-validation.md

 ---
 ```

-### Colon, double quotation marks, and single quotes or apostrophes all together
+### Colon, double quotation mark, and single quotation mark or apostrophe in metadata

 **Example:**